liangqing/syncrypto/README.rst

 The rules are ordered, it means that the rules in front have higher priority than later, if a rule matches, the matching process will returned immediately.

-You can add rules in a file which looks like\:
+You can add rules in a file looks like\:

 .. code-block::